End of the year business checklist: 7 tasks to do now

 These financial reports give you a head start on your taxes and reveal where you need to adjust to achieve your financial goals.

-• Review reports and financial records to understand profitability
+2. Review reports and financial records to understand profitability.

-• Identify where you can reduce cost or grow
+3. Identify where you can reduce cost or grow.

 3. Make a plan for the coming year

-Look at your business landscape, set goals for where you want to go, and create a plan to help you reach your goals.
+Look at the landscape, set business goals for where you want to go, and create a plan to help you reach your goals.
 Pinpoint specific, measurable goals to help you stay focused.

-For example, many business owners would like to “grow their business next year.”
+For example, many business owners say they’d like to grow their business next year.
 But how, and through what means?
 Be specific.
 State that you’d like 15 more clients next year, or a move to a larger location by next summer, to allow for more accurate business planning.

 This is also a good time to review your business operations.
 Do you need to hire more help?
 Should you renegotiate vendor contracts or research new suppliers?
 Is your pricing model still accurate, or do you need to adjust?

-• Make a plan or roadmap to achieve your goals
+2. Make a plan or roadmap to achieve your goals.

-• Audit your equipment and inventory.
-Differentiate between “nice to have” and what’s critical
+5. Audit your equipment and inventory.
+Differentiate between what’s nice to have and what’s critical.

-• Review your client list; thank them for being a customer
+6. Review your client list and thank them for being a customer.

 4. Obtain or update your business insurance

-Business insurance can help protect you from unexpected expenses after an accidents or mistakes that involve your business, employees or customers.
-Have it and keep up to date to help protect your business investment when something goes awry.
+Business insurance can help protect you from unexpected expenses after accidents or mistakes that involve your business, employees or customers.
+Make certain you have the right-sized coverage for your business and keep up to date to help protect your investment if something goes awry.

 Small business insurance can cover a variety of incidents and situations:

 If you’re already insured, the end of the year is a great time to review and update your policy.
-For example, if you hired employees this year, you’ll need to update your workers’ comp insurance.
+For example, if you hired employees this year, you’ll need to update your workers’ comp insurance to reflect that.

-• Get instant quotes to evaluate costs and compare policies
+2. Get instant quotes to evaluate costs and compare policies.

-• Double-check and update your coverage based on business changes
+2. Double-check and update your coverage based on business changes.

 5. Organize and back up your data

-Losing employee, customer, vendor or equipment information and data is the last thing you want to kick off a new year.
+Losing control of employee, customer, vendor or equipment data is the last thing you want.
 Cloud storage solutions manage all sorts of data and keep it accessible from anywhere.
-Organize all of your data into as few programs as possible, then back it up.
+Organize all of your data into as few programs as possible, then back it up in case of a harddrive failure or a data breach.

 Many backup options are available for small businesses, including Google Cloud or Dropbox.

-• Organize your data files both on your local computers and in the cloud
+2. Organize your data files both on your local computers and in the cloud.

-• Back up data and make a plan for regularly scheduled backups in the event of a system failure
+4. Back up data and make a plan for regularly scheduled backups in the event of a system failure.

 6. Revisit your advertising and marketing strategy

 It’s easy to neglect advertising and marketing for your small business when you’re busy juggling everything.
 But know this: Consistent customer outreach is what helps you grow.
-It pays to promote the value of your products or services, which can in turn fuel business sales and customer loyalty.
+It pays to promote the value of your products or services.

-• Review your online presence and make improvements as needed
+1. Review your online presence (web, maps and social) and make improvements as needed.

-• Look at the data to determine which channels perform best for your business
+2. Look at the data to determine which channels perform best to promote your business.

-• Pinpoint your target audience and decide if you’re reaching them in the right place and at the right time
+3. Pinpoint your target audience and decide if you’re reaching them in the right place and at the right time.

 7. Celebrate your wins